Judgement Day (Judge Dredd: The Role-Playing Game)

 Judgement Day is a 1986 role-playing game adventure, the first one published by Games Workshop for Judge Dredd: The Role-Playing Game, which itself is based on the comic Judge Dredd.

 Plot summary

-Judgement Day is an adventure set in 2018 that takes place in both Mega-City One and on the prison moon Titan orbiting Jupiter.
+Judgement Day is an adventure set in the then-future of 2018 that is set both in Mega-City One and on the prison moon Titan that orbits Jupiter.
 The evil Judge Cal, former tyrant ruler of Mega-City One, had his personality saved on a microchip before his death.
 The players must find the microchip and prevent it from being used, which would lead to the return of Judge Cal and his nefarious plans.

 The adventure is divided into four chapters: